Army & Air Force Exchange Service: Employees

-The Exchange employs approximately 25,700 associates worldwide in the United States, Europe, the Pacific and the Middle East.
+The Exchange employs approximately 24,000 associates worldwide in the United States, Europe, the Pacific and the Middle East.
 About 45% of the Exchange's U.S. workforce is veterans and military spouses.
 The Exchange was named the No. 1 Military Friendly Spouse Employer in 2023 and 2024 and has been named a Military Friendly Employer by Viqtory Media, publisher of G.I.
-Jobs and Military Spouse magazine, for 14 consecutive years, receiving the publisher's Gold Award for 2024.
+Jobs and Military Spouse magazine, for 16 consecutive years, receiving the publisher's Gold Award for 2024.
 The Exchange has made U.S. Veterans Magazine's "Best of the Best" list eight years running, as well.

-Since 2013, the Exchange has hired nearly 65,000 veterans and military spouses.
+Since 2013, the Exchange has hired more than 67,000 veterans and military spouses.
 The organization has also hired nearly 2,300 Wounded Warriors since 2010.
 In all, about 80% of the Exchange's associates are related to a service member.

 The Exchange offers Veterans and military spouses competitive pay and benefits, including the associate transfer program, which helps military spouses continue their Exchange career as they move from duty station to duty station.

-More than 4,900 Exchange associates have deployed to combat zones in Iraq and Afghanistan to support troops in combat operations since 9/11.
+Nearly 5,000 Exchange associates have deployed to combat zones in Iraq and Afghanistan to support troops in combat operations since 9/11.
 The Exchange currently operates more than 300 facilities in contingency zones in countries such as Kuwait, Iraq, Saudi Arabia, Jordan, Qatar, United Arab Emirates, Romania, Cyprus, Bosnia and Kosovo.